kumo-js/kumo-plugins/plugins/deployer/README.md

 ### `tasks type: custom`

-This type of task is used to execute any custom **idempotent** script and has the following additional attributes:
+This type of task is used to execute any custom script and has the following additional attributes:

 ```js